ivpn/ivpn.net/src/content/en/pages/privacy-guides/quantum-resistant-wireguard-config.md

 | KEM 1 | **Kyber-1024** | 5 | 1 568 bytes |
 | KEM 2 | **Classic-McEliece-348864** | 1 | 261 120 bytes |

-The PSK derivation works as follows:
+The PSK derivation is a **two-party** process and requires both sides:

-1. A KEM keypair is generated for each algorithm; the private keys stay local.
+1. The client generates a KEM keypair for each algorithm and keeps the private keys secret.
-2. KEM encapsulation is run against each public key, producing one ciphertext per algorithm.
+2. The client sends both public keys to the IVPN server.
-3. KEM decapsulation is run against each ciphertext with the matching private key, recovering the same shared secrets as encapsulation.
+3. The server runs KEM encapsulation against each public key, producing one **ciphertext** and one **shared secret** per algorithm.
-4. The PSK is derived as `SHA-256(ciphertext_1 ‖ ciphertext_2)`.
+4. The server derives `PSK = SHA-256(shared_secret_1 ‖ shared_secret_2)`, stores it alongside the WireGuard public key, and returns it to the client.

-Both the encapsulation and decapsulation steps run locally in the script below.
+Because step 3 uses cryptographically random nonces, the PSK **cannot** be derived locally before the server has performed its encapsulation — each run produces different ciphertexts and therefore different shared secrets.

 ---